wbleonard/atlas-cluster-automation-v2/README.md

 ## Overview

 This solution provides automated pause scheduling for MongoDB Atlas clusters across multiple projects using Atlas cluster tags.
-It helps optimize resource usage and reduce costs by automating the pausing of clusters when they're not needed. **Version 2 uses Atlas cluster tags for schedule configuration, eliminating the need for separate databases, web UIs, or complex infrastructure - everything is managed through Atlas App Services and visible in the Atlas console.**
+It helps optimize resource usage and reduce costs by automating the pausing of clusters when they're not needed.

 ## Architecture